dillongardner/dillongardner.github.io/_posts/2016-10-6-STL-Part-I.md

 These figures allow for easy interpretation of the size of the seasonality.
 For example, the monthly dependence of traffic is similar in size to the weekly variation.
 The difference between traffic on a Sunday versus a Monday is about the same as the difference between traffic in January versus June.

-Addtionally, it is easy to see how the weekly seasonality shifts over time.
+Additionally, it is easy to see how the weekly seasonality shifts over time.
 The yearly seasonality is constant, which is a limit of the size of the data.
 Since the data cover five years, each month only has five observations.
 Any variation over five observation would likely be the result of over fitting.

 ### Conclusions